Moefedaily/heroes-filter/README.md

 # Filter Exercises

-This project contains a series of exercises to master the `filter()` method in JS, using a superheroes Array.
+This project contains a series of exercises to practicing the `filter()` method in JS, using a superheroes Array.

 ## Content